kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Add a how-to page for Cluster Operators explaining the new PolicyServer feature.
-Include a list of host-call API function paths that can be used in their configure.
+Include a list of host-call API function paths that can be used in their configuration.

-Ensure the reference docs for the host-capabilities list their API calls.
+Ensure the reference documentation for the host capabilities lists its API calls.

 ## Threat Model expansion